 I want people to think seafood and fishing are cool.

 There’s really no better way to explain it.
 I want seafood to catch on like how kale went from decor on a salad bar to being the main event in a salad.
 I want fishermen to be revered and celebrated the same way the farmers are held up on pedestals.
 I want people to freak-the-fuck-out when they hear about loss to a working waterfront the same way they might feign devastation when they hear of a farm being paved over for a runway.
+I want to do this in a way that is authentic and without bullshit.
+Domestic seafood is good for you, your mental health, the health of the environment, and supports local coastal communities.
+We need a new way to talk about seafood and fishing, and I hope to pave the path to that new way here.

 I am married to a lobsterman and live in a fishing community, I've also worked for the fishing industry for over a decade.
 This includes writing for publications such as National Fisherman and Commercial Fisheries News as well as working with organizations such as the Maine Center for Coastal Fisheries, USM, MIT, and the Maine Coast Fishermen's Association, where I am currently the Director of Marine Programs.